Fair Political Practice Commission Statements

 Agency Report of Public Official Appointments (Form 806)

-Pursuant to FPPC Regulation 18702.5, a Form 806 is used to report additional compensation that officials receive when appointing themselves to positions on committees, board, or commissions of another public agency or to a committee or position of the agency of which the public official is a member.
+Pursuant to FPPC Regulation 18702.5, a Form 806 is used to report additional compensation that officials receives when appointing themselves to positions on committees, board, or commissions of another public agency or to a committee or position of the agency of which the public official is a member.
 Each agency must post on its website a single Form 806 which lists all the paid appointed positions to which an official will vote to appoint themselves.
 When there is a change in compensation or a new appointment, the Form 806 is updated to reflect the change.
 The form must be updated promptly as changes occur.